Update — August 2018

 The Comotomo materials created a lag in heat up time when used with a bottle warmer so it isn't the best choice for parents in a hurry or little ones who feed frequently at night and could get crabby waiting for warm milk.
 However, with some planning ahead and possibly an alternative night option, this bottle can be a winner for families looking for something other than plastic or glass.

 Analysis and Test Results

-Some babies will take to just about any bottle whether they've experienced the breast or not, but many babies have difficulties with new bottles and nipples causing frustration for parents and baby alike.
-With so many bottle options on the market, it isn't as simple as picking one off the shelf and throwing it in your cart.
-What if baby likes a wider more breast like style nipple?
-What if you have decided to limit your little one's exposure to plastic?
+Some babies accept just about any bottle whether they've experienced the breast or not, but some babies have trouble with new bottles and nipples creating frustration for parents and baby.
+With so many available bottle options, it isn't as simple as picking a random one and tossing it in your cart.
+What if your baby likes a wider style nipple?
+What if you want to limit your little one's use of plastic?
 What if your baby is prone to gas and colic?
-Knowing which bottle might be your best bet given all the different shapes, sizes, materials, vents, valves, and nipples can be a daunting task.
-We considered 30 of the trending bottles on the market before choosing 9 to test side-by-side.
+Knowing which bottle might be your best bet given all the different shapes, sizes, materials, vents, valves, and nipples can help you find the best option for your situation.
+We considered over 30 top bottles before choosing 9 products to test side-by-side.

-The table above provides a comparison of the overall scores for each bottle seat we tested in this review.
-These scores are a combination of the individual metric scores.
-Metric scores derive from hands-on test results from our in-house tests or user experience "in the field."
-Overall scores were computed with an emphasis on leakage and nipple scores.
+The table above is a comparison of the overall scores for each bottle in this review.
+The scores are a weighted combination of the individual metric scores.
+Metric results come from in-house tests and user experience "in the field."
+Overall scores were computed with an emphasis on leakage and nipple design.